Casey Dellacqua: 2009: Injury troubles

 Casey Dellacqua started her year in a disappointing performance at the Hopman Cup.
 Representing Australia alongside Lleyton Hewitt, she only won one of her matches, defeating American Meghann Shaughnessy.

-She then participated at the Medibank International in Sydney, where she lost her first-round singles match against Sara Errani.
+She then participated at the Sydney International, where she lost her first-round singles match against Sara Errani.
 She found better success in the doubles event, where she partnered with Nathalie Dechy, who she had played with in previous doubles matches last year.
 They had not lost a set coming into the semifinals, where they beat the third seeds Květa Peschke and Lisa Raymond.
 They then reached the finals, winning against the world No. 1's and top seeds, Cara Black and Liezel Huber.
 However, Dellacqua and Dechy lost to Peng Shuai and Hsieh Su-wei.

 In the first round of the Australian Open, Dellacqua lost to 19th-seeded Daniela Hantuchová in straight sets.
 She was singled out for criticism by Australian coach Roger Rasheed for carrying excess weight and not being in match condition.
 She found better success in the doubles event, partnering with Francesca Schiavone with whom she reached the finals at last year's French Open.
 Coming to the event seeded they won their first-round match against Petra Cetkovská and Carla Suárez Navarro.
 They then beat Alla Kudryavtseva and Ekaterina Makarova.
 They had a walkover in their third round match against Maria Kirilenko and Flavia Pennetta.
 In the quarterfinal, Dellacqua and Schiavone managed to win after having a bad first set against Patty Schnyder and Anna-Lena Grönefeld.
 They lost their semifinal against Venus and Serena Williams in just 58 minutes.
 Reaching the semifinal was the furthest Dellacqua has gone at the Australian Open.
 After the first Grand Slam tournament of the year, Dellacqua and coach Nicole Pratt decided to go separate ways.

 Dellaqua underwent shoulder surgery in February 2009 and was off the court until mid-2009.
 On her website, Casey stated that the surgery and rehab went really well.
 She had stated in an interview that she would return to the WTA Tour at the start of the 2010 season.
 In December 2009, Dellacqua competed in the Australian Open Wildcard Playoff and won a wildcard entry into the main draw.
 She went undefeated in the round-robin stage of the tournament, and in the elimination rounds.
 In the quarterfinals she played second-seeded Queenslander Shannon Golds, scraping through in three sets.
 In the semifinals, she faced sixth seed Sally Peers, winning in straight sets.
 She overcame Olivia Rogowska in the final, saving three match points and eventually coming back to win in three sets.